trevyn/turbocharger/README.md

 ## Complete Example: A full SQLite-powered backend with frontend bindings

-This is the complete code that's necessary, but the full project setup and JS build pipeline are in `example-turbosql/`; run with `cargo run --bin example-turbosql`
+This is the complete code that's necessary, but the full project setup and build pipeline are in `example-turbosql/`; run with `npm start` .

 ### `main.rs`